arc64/www.tecks.co.nz/books/types-of-research-evidence/how-is-learning-to-be-observed-and-recorded/what-are-the-main-issues-in-observing-and-recording-learning/how-many-observations-should-be-made-during-the-course-of-a-change.md

 ---
+has_children: false
 layout: default
+nav_order: 2
-title: "How many observations should be made during the course of a change?
+title: 'How many observations should be made during the course of a change? '
-"
-nav_order: Howmanyobservationsshouldbemadeduringthecourseofachange
-has_children: false
 ---
 # How many observations should be made during the course of a change?